dbihar/ptm_assignment/README.md

 ### Image loader GUI:

 	$ python3 image_gui_loader.py

+	Result will be shown in messagebox

 ### Draw GUI:

 	$ python3 draw.py

+	Result will be shown in messagebox

 ### Web app:

 	$ python3 flask_camera.py

 	Then open http://127.0.0.1:5000/

+	Result will be shown on the bottom of the webpage

 ## Running modules from command line